ansible/ansible/docs/docsite/rst/community/steering/steering_committee_membership.rst

 Steering Committee membership guidelines
 ==========================================

-This document describes the expectations and policies related to membership in the `Ansible Community Steering Committee <https://github.com/ansible/community-docs/blob/main/ansible_community_steering_committee.rst>`_ (hereinafter the Committee).
+This document describes the expectations and policies related to membership in the :ref:`Ansible Community Steering Committee <steering_responsibilities>` (hereinafter the Committee).

 .. contents:: Topics: